trandiepbang/wrexham_glyndwr_propsed_system/DBDiagram.md

 "location": Similar to the User Schema, this is an object that represents the geographical location where the crime incident occurred.
 It also contains "type" and "coordinates" fields representing a point in the 2D space.

 "occurred_at": This is a string in date-time format which records when the crime incident happened.
 The format would usually be an ISO 8601 date-time string like 'YYYY-MM-DDTHH:MM:SS'.

+"source" : Data can come from a public database or source of the database.